Laufas Museum and Heritage Site Travel Guide

 Photo by Regína Hrönn Ragnarsdóttir

-Laufás is a turf house located in north Iceland.
-It is approximately 20 minute’s drive from the ‘Capital of the North’, Akureyri.
+The Laufas Museum and Heritage Site, spelled Laufás in Icelandic, is a turf house in north Iceland.
+It is approximately a 20-minute drive from the ‘Capital of the North’, Akureyri.

-There has been a turf house at the site of Laufás since for over a millennium; considering it was mentioned in the Book of Settlements, it has become an important cultural site.
+There has been a turf house at the site of the Laufas Museum and Heritage Site since for over a millennium; considering it was mentioned in the Book of Settlements, it has become an important cultural site.
 This is particularly the case seeming as turf houses, once widespread around the country, were largely abandoned in the 20th Century, and few of historical significance survived the transition to modernity.

-There is also a beautiful church that can be entered on site.
-Built in 1869, its home to quite a significant Icelandic artefact; the pulpit dates back to the 17th Century.
+There is also a beautiful church that can be entered on-site.
+Built in 1869, it is home to quite a significant Icelandic artifact; the pulpit dates back to the 17th Century.

 The church can be entered for free, while the museum is 1,600 ISK for adults and 800 ISK for seniors; groups of ten or more receive a fifteen percent discount.

 Laufás is accessible throughout the year, although the museum is only open during the summer months between 09:00 and 17:00.
-Winter travellers may have their chance to explore if they contact the museum before and request a visit.
+Winter travelers may have the chance to explore if they contact the museum before and request a visit.

 To reach it, drive Route 1 travelling west from Akureyri, then right onto Route 82.
 After a short drive along the coast of Eyjafjörður, Laufás will be signposted to the right.
 There is a carpark at the museum.